igufler/igufler.github.io/CV.md

     Winner of the "Riccardo Faini" degree award for the best theses in economic field (Department of Economics - Ca' Foscari University of Venice)

 - 2015 - 2018: **Bachelor Degree** in "Economics and Management", Ca' Foscari University of Venice
-    Thesis: "Empirical Evidence of the Covered Interest Parity", Supervisor: Prof. Loriana Pelizzon
+    Thesis: *"Empirical Evidence of the Covered Interest Parity"*, Supervisor: Prof. Loriana Pelizzon
     Grade: 110/110 cum laude

 # Research Experience
 - Feb 2021 - Nov 2022: External Research Collaborator within the project  *"Incorporating environmental, social and governance (ESG) criteria in credit analysis and ratings"* (EIBURS funding program), Department of Economics, Ca' Foscari University of Venice (Prof. Monica Billio)

 - Jul 2019 - Nov 2019: Research Assistant Intern, Venice centre in Economic and Risk Analytics for public policies (VERA), Department of Economics, Ca' Foscari University of Venice
-    Project: "Measuring uncertainty in Italy  - A text-mining application"
+    Project: *"Measuring uncertainty in Italy  - A text-mining application"*
     Supervisor: Prof. Paolo Pellizzari

 # Teaching Experience